Statutes of the National Union of Students in Norway – English

 The Secretariat of the NSO is employed by the Executive Committee, in accordance with employment routines determined by the Executive Committee.
 The Head of Secretariat has the responsibility of employer within the Secretariat.

-The work of the Secretariat is led by the Head of Secretariat who is employed on a fixed-term contract.
+The work of the Secretariat is led by the leader of Secretariat.
+That person is employed on a fixed-term contract.

 Employees cannot hold honorary positions in the NSO, have held an honorary position on the Executive Committee in the two years prior to permanent employment or one year prior to temporary employment, or have held an honorary position on the Central Board, Control Committee or Election Committee during the year prior to employment.

-Politically and administratively, the Secretariat is subordinate to the Executive Committee, via the Head of Secretariat.
+The Secretariat is subordinate, politically and administratively, to the Executive Committee, via the leader of Secretariat.

 Chapter 13 Elections